-- Exclusions: the fund applies upstream of its investment process an exclusion filter (negative screening) on the following controversial sectors: controversial weapons, thermal coal mining, tobacco production and related products/services and, adult entertainment.
+- Exclusions: the fund applies upstream of its investment process an exclusion filter (negative screening) on the following controversial sectors: controversial weapons, thermal coal mining, tobacco production and related products/services, adult entertainment and gambling.
 Investments will be excluded if a certain percentage of their revenues derive directly from such controversial sectors.
-Furthermore, companies involved in severe / level 5 controversies are excluded. - ESG Integration: the fund applies a top-down positive selection with a best-in-universe filter to exclude the last two deciles (ESG laggards) of the investment universe.
+Furthermore, we exclude companies involved in severe/ level 5 controversies, as well as issuers with ratings D+, D, D- as determined by our external service provider, Inrate. - ESG Integration: the fund applies a top-down positive selection with a best-in-universe filter to exclude the last two deciles (ESG laggards) of the investment universe.
 This is computed using an in-house SRI score.
-Additionally, indepth bottom-up ESG analyses are conducted on companies, where relevant. - Active ownership: proxy voting, and engagement activities are carried out to clarify and address the management of ESG issues. - Climate change: by integrating climate change into our analysis, we aim to not only adapt but also enhance our role as active asset managers, effectively managing our clients' climate-related risks.
+Additionally, indepth bottom-up ESG analyses are conducted on companies. - Active ownership: proxy voting, and engagement activities are carried out to clarify and address the management of ESG issues. - Climate change: by integrating climate change into our analysis, we aim to not only adapt but also enhance our role as active asset managers, effectively managing our clients' climate-related risks.
 To achieve this, we use a blend of historical snapshot and forward-looking indicators to monitor emission trends, companies' commitment to aligning their emissions with net-zero compatible pathways, and their ability to mitigate physical risks like extreme weather conditions and floods. - Principal Adverse Impact (PAI) indicators: the negative impact of investments on sustainability factors is taken into consideration as an integrated part of the investment process.
 We identify, prioritize, and monitor adverse impacts that entities have on sustainability factors such as climate, environment, resources use, labour and human rights as well as business ethics.
 The specific PAI indicators that are taken into consideration are subject to data availability and may evolve with improving data availability and quality.
 Information on PAI on sustainability factors available in the annual report to be disclosed pursuant to SFDR Article 11(2) and within our PAI Statement.